 Snow tubing at Ski Bowl (on Mt Hood) was on our Pacific Northwest “winter bucket list this year.
 I’ve heard about tubing for years and thought it sounded fun.
 But I never made the time to go!
 So this year with COVID restrictions and other Mt Hood SnoParks being so packed with people on the weekends (cars were even parking on the side of Hwy 26 just to get close to snow!), we decided Ski Bowl might be worth a try.
-So a couple of weeks ago, we bundled up and headed toward Government Camp to Ski Bowl East.
+So a couple of weeks ago, we bundled up and headed toward Government Camp to Ski Bowl East for a daytrip.
 This was the week before a foot of snow was dumped on Portland.
 I think maybe we finally have gotten our fill of snow this year!
 Ha!

 Tickets & Planning